 - If you are new to Zoom please watch this introductory video from Zoom.

 - If you have a computer, choose that over a tablet or smartphone.
 Not only will the sound be better but also you can interact more and see more of others.

 - Consider using headphones.
 They can help you hear music better, especially when playing along with the presenter.

 Some helpful features of Zoom:

 - Speaker view and Grid/Gallery view – you can toggle between the two to see the difference.

 - The ability to MUTE AND UNMUTE – when you are on ‘mute’ it reduces feedback, echo, and background noises that can occur.
-It also means you can make as much noise as you want.
-The Host and co- hosts can mute and unmute everyone.
+It also means you can make as much sound as you want without others hearing you.
+The Host and co- hosts can mute everyone.
 Bonus for musicians taking a class: You can practice and play along with the instructor all that you want!
 You will be muted much of the time during group music classes.
 Use that to your advantage for practicing and experimenting.